webketje/GS-Custom-Settings/README.md

 ## GS Custom Settings
 A GetSimple CMS plugin for custom site, theme and plugin settings.
-- Version: 0.6.1
+- Version: 0.6.2
-- Release Date: 07 October 2015
+- Release Date: 05 November 2015
 - Documentation: http://webketje.com/projects/gs-custom-settings
 - Author: Kevin Van Lierde
 - Author URL: http://webketje.com
 - License: [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/)

 #### Description
 GS Custom Settings is a plugin for [GetSimple CMS](http://get-simple.info/) which lets webmasters/ site managers, theme and plugin developers implement and use their own custom settings for output, configuration, and cross-plugin/-theme communication.
 It's a bit like the [custom fields plugin](http://get-simple.info/extend/plugin/customfields/22/), but not for pages.
-The plugin offers 8 different types of input to choose from, 3 access levels, per-user editing permission, and an easy UI to create, import and export the settings.
+The plugin offers 9 different types of input to choose from, 3 access levels, per-user editing permission, and an easy UI to create, import and export the settings.
 Once activated, a new tab 'Site', is added, where one will find all settings created with the plugin, grouped by sidebar tab.

 #### Features